-We cover you if an unexpected event interrupts your journey so that you need to re-arrange your travel arrangements to return to Australia.
+We cover you if an unexpected event interrupts your journey so that you need to re-arrange your travel arrangements to return home.

-For each type of travel expense, we will pay you the higher of the following.
+For each type of travel expense, we will pay you the higher of the following:

-- The total value of your original unused prepaid costs, less any refund or credits you are eligible to receive - The total value of your additional costs, less any refund or credits you are eligible to receive
+- the total value of your original unused prepaid costs, less any refund or credits you are eligible to receive; or - the total value of your additional costs, less any refund or credits you are eligible to receive.